 “You shouldn’t take medication,”

 There have been two times in my life when I have been actively discouraged to take medication: childbirth and anxiety.
 I don’t understand it, especially as my doctor would happily encourage medication for acne.
 Let’s be honest, there is no extra medal awarded for dealing with either without medication and with anxiety, it might make the recovery harder and longer.
 Personally, I think medication has helped me.
-It has taken away the physical side of anxiety, meaning that I now have the time and space to deal with my feelings and use all the strategies I’ve learnt through CBT and talk therapy (which I think are also a huge part of managing anxiety.)
+It has taken away the physical side of anxiety, meaning that I now have the time and space to deal with my feelings and use all of the strategies that I’ve learnt through CBT and talk therapy (which I think are also a huge part of managing anxiety.)
 If you feel that medication will help you, talk to your doctor about suggestions and don’t be afraid to use it in conjunction with other strategies.

 “It’s all in your head!”